Through Sunday, March 7

 Some of the most prominent artists in the Figge's collection are associated with the American Scene movement, including Wood and Benton, who depicted rural communities, and artists such as Edward Hopper, who were focused on life in the city.
 New American Scene will feature recent acquisitions by artists who examine this same subject matter through a contemporary lens, including works by Adolph Rosenblatt, Rose Frantzen, and Mark Messersmith.

-Museum hours are currently Tuesdays through Saturdays from 11 a.m. to 5 p.m., Thursdays from 11 a.m. to 8:30 p.m., and Sundays from 11 a.m. to 5 p.m, museum admission is $4-10, and face masks and safe-distancing measures are required.
-Reservations are strongly encouraged for access to the venue, and more information on the October 10 through March 7 exhibit New American Scene: Recent Acquisitions to the Figge Collection is available by calling (563)326-7804 or visiting FiggeArtMuseum.org.
+Museum hours are Tuesdays through Saturdays from 10 a.m. to 5 p.m., Thursdays from 10 a.m. to 8 p.m., and Sundays from noon to 5 p.m, museum admission is $4-10, and face masks and safe-distancing measures are required.
+For more information on New American Scene: Recent Acquisitions to the Figge Collection (on display through March 7), call (563)326-7804 or visit FiggeArtMuseum.org.